darktable-org/dtdocs/content/module-reference/utility-modules/shared/metadata-editor.md

 view: lighttable, tethering
 ---

 Edit the metadata of selected images.

 Metadata is freeformat text (title, description, creator, publisher, rights etc.) that describes your images.

+When several images are selected and these images have a different values for a given metadata, the module displays _<leave unchanged>_ (in case you apply).
+Click Right on the field shows the different values at the end of the contextual menu.
+If you select one of them it becomes the common value, which can be saved afterwords.

 # module controls